jetyue04/Power_Outages_Impact/README.md

 ```
 For our baseline model, we used a linear regression model based on few variables to predict the outage duration.
 We used the following variables for simplicity sake:

-- CLIMATE.REGION: accounts for location - Some States have very limited data recorded and it would be unwise to divide each state by itself.
-This will be onehotencoded
+- CLIMATE.REGION: accounts for location (Some states have limited data recorded - it would be unwise to divide each state by itself.
+This will be onehotencoded).
-- CAUSE.CATEGORY: This accounts for the different causes of the outage.
-We have shown that the outage duration is dependent/correlated to the cause of the outage in part 4.
-This will also be one-hot encoded.
+- CAUSE.CATEGORY: accounts for different causes of the outage.
+(We have shown that the outage duration is correlated to the cause of the outage in our hypothesis test.
+This will also be one-hot encoded).
-- MONTH: This accounts for the time of which the outage is occured.
-Since month is already in type float and is nominally sorted, we will treat it as is.
+- MONTH: accounts for the time of which the outage is occured.
+(Since month is already in type float and is nominally sorted, we will treat it as is).

+# Final Model